implydata/openapi-ts/README.md

 -   Frontend ❤️ OpenAPI, but we do not want to use JAVA codegen in our builds
 -   Quick, lightweight, robust and framework-agnostic 🚀
 -   Supports generation of TypeScript clients
--   Supports generation of react-query hooks (queries, mutations) for each operation
 -   Supports fetch by default but switches to XHR (via dynamic import) when upload progress is needed
 -   Supports OpenAPI specification v2.0 and v3.0
 -   Supports JSON and YAML files for input